Most of us have experienced the gut-wrenching feeling of being called to the boss’s office at some point in our career…

 Success starts with believing in yourself.

 Each day, verbalize a positive affirmation and remind yourself of the valuable skills that you possess.
-Reminding yourself of your skills is a vital part to regaining self-confidence.
+Reminding yourself of your skills is a vital part of regaining self-confidence.

-Losing your job can really take a toll on you emotionally.
+Job loss can really take a toll on you emotionally.
 Given that the economy and your budget allows, take a few weeks to heal.
-Give yourself some down time to focus on other things and to enjoy your brief moment of time freedom.
+Give yourself some downtime to focus on other things and to enjoy your brief moment of time freedom.
 Sometimes, it just takes a little break to really see your potential.

-Oftentimes, when you are feeling down you begin to feel alone.
-Instead, focus on interacting with others in your same position.
+Oftentimes, when you are feeling down you begin to feel alone after job loss.
+Instead, focus on interacting with others in the same position.
 You are sure to meet other highly qualified professionals who are also without a job – demonstrating that you aren’t alone and that maybe the problem is not just you.
 This is also a great way to network and potentially land a job.

 Most people don’t have time, or energy, to take up a new activity.
 But, instead of moping around during your free time, utilize it to take up a new skill or activity.
 Like volunteering, this is also a great way to turn a bad situation into a good one and use your time to improve your resume.
 Adding more to your list of skills is sure to boost your confidence!

-You will always feel worse about yourself if you feel as though you are just drifting and are no longer being productive.
-Keep yourself on a set schedule – wake up early, eat breakfast, get active around the same time you would go to work normally.
+You will always feel worse about yourself if you feel as though you are just drifting and are no longer being produced.
+Keep yourself on a set schedule after job loss – wake up early, eat breakfast, get active around the same time you would go to work normally.
 This will also make starting back at a new job much easier.